 Riparian property owners have been banished in Nowhere, with Guest labelling them ‘stockbrokers and other such’.
 He notes with great satisfaction that their ‘cockney villas’* have been eliminated.48 Later on, Guest is more explicit.
 He applauds the people of Nowhere who have ‘de-cockneyized the place, and sent the damn flunkies packing.’
 He continues: ‘Everybody can live comfortably and happily, and not a few damn thieves only, who were centres of vulgarity and corruption whenever they were, and who, as to this lovely river, destroyed its beauty morally, and had almost destroyed it physically.’49 As human beings have been rejuvenated, so too has the wildlife of the upper Thames: ‘Not only did there seem to be a great many more birds about of the non-predatory kinds, but their enemies, the birds of prey, were also commoner… I concluded from all this that the days of the gamekeeper were over.’50

 *The term ‘cockney’ for Morris and other contemporary writers equated to what they saw as the brash, abrasive and even soulless influence of urban Londoners upon the upper Thames.
-Today, such a notion is hard to define: an awkward combination of the tabloid's British white-van man and city traders perhaps.
+Today, such a notion is hard to define; an awkward combination of today's derogatory term 'chav' and the tabloids' 'white-van man.'

 These words would have been music to the ears of Church, whose work decries the destruction of otter habitat on a small wooded island near at Mapledurham Lock in order to increase the fish stock for visiting London anglers.
 ‘I would gladly see the passing of an Act which would give an absolute protection to what may be still left of the once abundant fauna of the Thames,’ he wrote, adding, ‘the otter first of all, and with him to the kingfisher, the gebe, and the moor-hen, now made the victims of useless massacre, “butchered to make a Cockney’s holiday”.’51 Morris’ views on Thames wildlife and preservation have grabbed the attention of today’s environmentalists, many of whom read the authors words as a prototypical of green politics.
 Kinna writes: ‘Recently, eco-socialist writers have developed this line of thought and extolled Morris as a pre-cursor of green theory.’52